JamieBort/Learning-Directory/API/Postman/README.md

 The purpose of this directory is for learning to use Postman.

+Postman is an REST API endpoint testing tool.

 Apparently you can make SOAP, REST, and graphql calls with Postman....

+## Notes

+When using Postman to acquire a token and I'm signing into a site via the browser (prompted by Postman), it maybe necessary to allow chrome to allow popups:
+To that end, navigate to
+`Pop-ups and redirects`
+chrome://settings/content/popups?search=site+settings

 ## Directories and Files